onyx-platform/onyx-template/src/leiningen/new/onyx_app/README.md

 Try to run the test, and watch the output of onyx.log in your project root.

+### Production
+Running onyx in production just requires building an uberjar and running the {{app-name}}.launcher.launch_prod_peers function with an `onyx_id` and a `npeers` argument.

+`onyx_id` will essentially namespace this particular peer to a cluster.
+This allows you to run multiple groups of onyx environments with the same zookeeper ensemble.

+`npeers` will create multiple peers (units to execute tasks in a workflow) on the same JVM.
+It is recommended you have 1 peer per core.

+You are also going to want to verify that the peer-config in `resources/config.edn` is correct.
+Specifically that `:zookeeper/address` contains a ZK server in your ensemble, and that your `:onyx.messaging/bind-addr` is an address reachable by any other peer in the cluster.

+For our case right now, `:zookeeper/address` is set to use "zk:2181", and since we only have one physical node running several peers, localhost is reachable by all the peers in the cluster.

+Submitting a job to a production cluster is exactly the same as in the development example.
+You generate your job (this time with `:prod` instead of `:dev`), and call `submit-job`.
+This time your peer config will come from "resources/config.edn" instead of the anaphoric macro though.

 ## License

 Copyright © 2015 FIXME